Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 ### <mark style="background: #FF5582A6;">The Network Layer:</mark>

-Concerned with the successful delivery of data between hosts across complex network infrastructures:
+Concerned with the successful delivery of data between hosts across complex network infrastructures.

 Its purpose is to control the operation of the <mark style="background: #FF5582A6;">sub-networks</mark> to achieve host-to-host delivery.